CentreForUltrasonicEngineering/TLTools/README.md

 The reference code is written in Python for easy teaching and debugging.

-Lots of historical functionality has been culled, but is still available in Matlab version
+Lots of historical functionality has been culled, but is still mostly available in historical Matlab versions and historical .dll versions

+cueTFM is a founding library behind cueART.

+## Some famous quotes

+"It does not make sense to get a wrong result really fast". (that is, "get things working correctly first", or "premature optimisation is the source of all evil")

+"Cheap things often turn out to be not so cheap.
+Getting things for free costs a lot."

 ## Some history